 220 Laurier Avenue West, Suite 1550

-It is the responsibility of the candidate to ensure that these documents are received at CBIE by the deadline.
-All supporting documentation may be submitted in English or in French, but pre-selected candidates that submitted supporting documents in French will be required to provide English translations within two weeks of receiving their award letter.
+It is the responsibility of the candidate to ensure that the documents are received at CBIE by the deadline.
+All supporting documentation may be submitted in English or in French, but pre-selected candidates that submitted supporting documents in French will be required to provide English translations by April 13, 2017.

-The following documents must be sent by mail:
+Three copies of the following documents (one original and two photocopies) must be sent by mail:

-Artwork samples for applicants in fine arts, music and architecture required are as follows (applicants in the history or theory of art, of music, or of architecture are not required to submit samples):
+Applicants in fine arts, music and architecture are required to submit artwork samples as follows (applicants in the history or theory of art, of music, or of architecture are not required to submit samples):